sedbangi/CaptureTheSpec/README.md

 ## Submission Guidelines

 Submissions must be made via a Google Form.
 Include the link to your verification run of the Certora Prover in your submission.
-The form can be found here: [Google Form Link Placeholder].
+The form can be found here: https://docs.google.com/forms/d/1E1rAeObKEukKsadr2EBTG3P1Y0XuG5IMiyr5dpB35i0/edit?ts=6729db0b.

 ## Prizes